adabson/sandbox/firebase/readme.md

 firebase does OPTIMISTIC UPDATES
 (if you have a listener on the field, it updates ui imediatly while sending to backend)

+with firestore, you can query docs in a very expressive way

+query operators:
+	* field
+	* operator
+	* value

+ie
+`	const query = productsRef.where('price', '>', 10);`

+returns all products whos price is greater than 10